 “They’re forced to eat, sleep, and defecate in the same meager amount of space.
 Calves often face a similar fate,” Frank said.
 “With the passage of this legislation, we can properly address both animal misery and the public health risks.”

-However, a new piece of proposed legislation, The Ending Agricultural Trade Suppression Act (EATS Act), aims to undo these steps forward for animal welfare and public health.
+However, a piece of proposed legislation, The Ending Agricultural Trade Suppression Act (EATS Act), aims to undo these steps forward for animal welfare and public health.
 If passed, the EATS Act could significantly undermine public health protections.

-The Harvard Law School’s Brooks McCormick Jr. Animal Law & Policy Program recently published a 156-page report to outline the many loopholes in the EATS Act and warn of the dangerous precedent its passage would set.
+The Harvard Law School’s Brooks McCormick Jr. Animal Law & Policy Program published a 156-page report to outline the many loopholes in the EATS Act and warn of the dangerous precedent its passage would set.

 “The EATS Act could tip the balance of states’ rights and circumvent decades of settled constitutional jurisprudence by federally overriding the expressed will of US voters—shifting agricultural oversight away from states and localities toward federal administrative agencies and the federal judiciary,” Chris Green, the Harvard program’s executive director who supervised and edited the report, said in a statement.